alex-patterson-webdev/doctrine-query-filter/README.md

 ## About

-Provides query builder filtering functionality for Doctrine ORM.
+Query filtering components for Doctrine ORM.

 This project has been inspired by the [Laminas Doctrine QueryBuilder](https://github.com/laminas-api-tools/api-tools-doctrine-querybuilder) project.